Natural models of homotopy type theory: Supporting a natural model

 \section{Supporting a natural model}

-The representability of a natural transformation $p : \UU\to\U$ imposes conditions on the maps in $\C$ that are represented (cf.~corollary \ref{cor:repnattransstableclass}), and the requirement that $p$ should model the type-forming operations $\Sigma, \Pi, \Id$ imposes further conditions on those maps.
+The representability of a natural transformation $p : \UU\to\U$ imposes conditions on the maps in $\C$ that represent it (cf.~corollary \ref{cor:repnattransstableclass}), and the requirement that $p$ should model the type-forming operations $\Sigma, \Pi, \Id$ imposes further conditions on those maps.
 Our goal is to determine conditions on a category $\C$ that are sufficient to ensure that it carries a natural model of type theory.